davebenson/doom4-walkthrough/README.md

 Exit the door by interacting with it, to the Industrial Train Depot.

 Go through the Yellow Keycard door, and Open the Airlock from the control room in this area.
-You'll find an Assault Rifle here.
+Take the Assault Rifle if you didn't get it earlier.

 Enter the Airlock, then Cycle it to access the red outdoors.

 ## Mission 2:  Fight 2.7:  Outdoor Fight
 This sprawling fight occurs mostly in the lower level of a two-level area.
 It's mostly Possessed Soldiers and Imps- lot's of them.
-I recommend running through using Heat Blast, and using the Chainsaw on the Possessed Security.
+I recommend running through using Heat Blast (watch out for explosive barrels), and using the Chainsaw on the Possessed Security.
 Then grab the Berserk Powerup to kill the majority of the remainder.

 ## Mission 2:  Accessing the Secret after the Outdoor Fight
 Follow the uphill path from the entrance to the second floor.
 Right as you get onto the second floor, look for a bloody crate.